Boston Tavern Pivots To 'Plan B' To Try To Survive The Pandemic

 The owners locked their doors for what they thought would be three weeks, but turned out to be three months.

-Last month, on his first day back at the pub, JR Moran fiddles with his key ring at the door.
+Last month, on his first day back at the pub, J.R.
+Moran fiddled with his key ring at the door.

 "I can't even remember which key it is," he says.